 This trailhead is also used to access two other hikes – gorgeous Sherbrooke Lake and the reportedly outstanding hike to Niles Meadow.

-In total it’s just 7.8 kilometres return to the fire lookout with an elevation gain of 520 metres (1706 feet).
+In total it’s just 7.0 km return hike to the Paget fire lookout with an elevation gain of 520 m (1,706 feet).
 Allow about three hours to do the return hike.
 It would combine well with the hike to Sherbrooke Lake – as both are family-friendly if your kids are regular hikers and at least 7 or 8 years old.

 A number of fire lookouts were built in the Rockies after a couple of terrible fires that happened in 1936 and 1940.